-Why Do Wine Bottles Have A Dimple In The Bottom?
+Why Do Wine Bottles Have a Concave Bottom?
+[10 Reasons]

 After all, the characteristic is pretty unique.
 You won’t spot a beer bottle with a punt in the bottom.
 Nor a spirit bottle with similar features.

-2. The Dimple Makes It Easier to Hold the Bottle
+9. It Makes it Easier to Hold the Bottle

-The sommelier is actually doing their best from transferring as little heat as possible to the beverage.
+The sommelier is actually doing their best to transfer as little heat as possible to the wine.

-The dawns of winemaking were marked by the emergence of quality wines, and winemakers typically used this style of bottles exclusively for the highest quality beverages.
+The dawn of winemaking was marked by the emergence of quality wines, and winemakers typically used this style of bottles exclusively for the highest quality beverages.
 You’ll see why shortly, but sadly, this practice was lost over the time.

 Today, almost all wines come in bottles with dimples, and assessing quality based on the bottle style is near impossible.